 Holidays and Addiction: Who Suffers Most?

 Holidays are often a dangerous time for substance abusers and their families.
+Holidays and addiction do not make a good combination, especially holidays that remind people of better times in the past and lost loved ones.
+The holidays can be very depressing for many individuals.
 For those who are in recovery, the stress of the holiday season can lead to relapse.
 For those who have not yet tried to stop their substance abuse, the holidays can cause them to overindulge at times, leading to overdose or death.

 Health problems like liver or kidney damage, diabetes, mental health issues, severe malnutrition, simultaneous, multiple substance use, or a combination coupled with toxic amounts of drugs or alcohol wage heavy tolls on a body’s ability to continue tolerating heavy consumption.
 Left untreated, worsening bouts of accompanying guilt, shame, and hopelessness continue bearing down already weathered roads in the body and mind leading to despair, delusion, and tragic, untimely death.
 After holidays is a crucial time to get help to recover permanently from addiction.The habits you’ve been in for years will take time to change, but you can do it with the right help.